OpenToAllCTF/OpenToAllCTF.github.io/tips.md

 * `ltrace` - See which library calls an executable executes.
 * `ldd` - See which dynamic libraries an executable loads.
 * `nm` - Dump a binary's symbols
+* Learn to use pipes and [redirection](http://wiki.bash-hackers.org/howto/redirection_tutorial)!
+When you want to script input, this is very handy, and doing it incorrectly can lead to successful payloads being unusable (e.g. spawning a shell whose _stdin_ is not connected to your terminal).
+  * To pipe output to an application, but regain access to _stdin_ after, use a subshell: `(python3 -c "print('AAAApayload')"; cat -) | nc pwn.me.org 5555`
 * Readline shortcuts are _super_ handy.

   | Key      | Effect                             |